You are using an outdated browser. Upgrade your browser today for a better experience of this site and many others.

 If you are starting a business in the Royal Arsenal area and would like help and advice, contact Simpson Wreford LLP.

-The UK inflation rate remained at 3% in the year to February, according to the Office for National Statistics (ONS).
+The UK economy grew by 0.6% in the first quarter of 2026, according to the latest data from the Office for National Statistics (ONS).

 Get in touch with us today for a free consultation.